Diocese of Brooklyn: 1990 to 2020

 To replace Mugavero, Pope John Paul II in 1990 appointed Bishop Thomas Daily from the Diocese of Palm Beach as the next bishop of Brooklyn.
 Shortly after his installation, he stated that New York Governor Mario Cuomo, would not be welcomed as a speaker in the diocese's parishes because of Cuomo's pro-choice position on abortion rights for women.
-Dailey retired in 2003.
+Daily retired in 2003.

 The next bishop of Brooklyn was Bishop Nicholas DiMarzio of the Diocese of Camden, appointed by John Paul II in 2003.
-DiMarzio issued three pastoral letters as bishop of Brooklyn.